 Week 5- Back squat @ 20X1; Build to a tough set of 3 reps

 Week 6- Back squat @ 20X1; Build to a tough set of 1 rep

 (Notes: This progression is a bit more advanced.
 We can describe this as a “wave loading” progression.
 The first three weeks are decreasing in reps, followed by three weeks that ramp back up, then lower to a max the final week.
 Volume is relatively fixed, which includes one tough set per week.
 As a result, we are specifically targeting a neural/alactic system adaptation.
 This could be considered a hallmark progression for a ‘Gain’ based movement with an intermediate to an advanced level client who has a relatively developed CNS.)

 Final Notes: When it comes to ‘Gain’ progression, a clinical pearl to remember is that load and total reps are inversely related.
 As one goes up, the other goes down.
 This ensures the central nervous system will not be overtaxed allowing for greater recovery between sessions.

 Curious to learn more about Energy System Training and its application in fitness program design?
-Check out our free comprehensive guide to Energy System Training and learn from more than a year of sample programming.
+Download our free comprehensive guide to Energy System Training and learn from more than a year of sample programming.